Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - There is no difference between the developed version and that deployed on Git Hub Pages
 ______

-## **Resources**
+## **Resources** <a name="resources"></a>

 I have attempted to work independently as much as possible while building this website, choosing to solve my own issues, using web resources wherever possible.
-Thus my main resource throughout this project was the trusty Google search.
+Thus, my main resource throughout this project was the trusty Google search.
- Aside from Google I have made use of the following resources:-
+ Aside from Google I have made use of the following resources: -

 - [Balsamiq](https://balsamiq.com/wireframes/) – Wireframing Tool
 - [Free Logo Maker](https://logomakr.com/) - Simple drawing tool used to create a brand logo